Scalr/agent-helm/charts/agent-job/README.md

 **Note**: The controller pod is not affected by this NetworkPolicy and retains full network access.

-#### Limitations
+> [!WARNING]

-Ensure that your cluster is using a CNI plugin that supports egress NetworkPolicies.
+> Ensure that your cluster is using a CNI plugin that supports egress NetworkPolicies.
 Example: Calico, Cilium, or native GKE NetworkPolicy provider for supported versions.
+>

-If your cluster doesn't currently support egress NetworkPolicies, you may need to recreate it with the appropriate settings.
+> If your cluster doesn't currently support egress NetworkPolicies, you may need to recreate it with the appropriate settings.

 ## Job History Management